tribbloid/spookystuff/README.md

 Usage
 -----------

-Current implementation only supports LINQ(Language INtegrated Query)-style query, APIs are not finalized (in fact, still far from that) and may change anytime in the future.
+Current implementation only supports Language INtegrated Query (LINQ), APIs are not finalized and may change anytime in the future.
 Support for SQL is on the roadmap but may be abandoned in favour of simplicity.

 Each query is a combination of 3 parts: Context, Action Plan and Extraction.

 **Context** represents input and output data of a scraping job in key-value format.
-They are always created as strings or key-value pairs, then be carried around by Action Plans and Pages as metadata through a query's lifespan.
+They are always created as strings or key-value pairs, being carried by other entities as metadata through a query's lifespan.

 Creating of **Context** can use any Spark parallelization or transformation (though this is rarely used), e.g.:
 ```